wuchen-huawei/Readme/Java-README.md

 #### 2.2 Use Temporary AK&SK [:top:](#user-manual-top)

-**Notice**: It's required to obtain temporary access key, security key and security token first, which could be obtained through permanent access key and security key or through an agency.
+It's required to obtain temporary access key, security key and security token first, which could be obtained through permanent access key and security key or through an agency.

 Obtaining a temporary access key token through permanent access key and security key, you could refer to
 document: https://support.huaweicloud.com/en-us/api-iam/iam_04_0002.html .
 The API mentioned in the document above